-This pragma can occur immediately following a declaration of an entity, including the case of a record component, and usually the Entity name must match the name of the entity declared by this declaration.
-Alternatively, the pragma can immediately follow an enumeration type declaration, where the entity argument names one of the enumeration literals.
+This pragma can occur immediately following a declaration of an entity, including the case of a record component.
+If no Entity argument is present, then this declaration is the one to which the pragma applies.
+If an Entity parameter is present, it must either match the name of the entity in this declaration, or alternatively, the pragma can immediately follow an enumeration type declaration, where the Entity argument names one of the enumeration literals.

 This pragma is used to indicate that the named entity is considered obsolescent and should not be used.
 Typically this is used when an API must be modified by eventually removing or modifying existing subprograms or other entities.
 The pragma can be used at an intermediate stage when the entity is still present, but will be removed later.

-The effect of this pragma is to output a warning message on a call to a program thus marked that the subprogram is obsolescent if the appropriate warning option in the compiler is activated.
-If the string parameter is present, then a second warning message is given containing this text.
-In addition, a call to such a program is considered a violation of pragma Restrictions (No_Obsolescent_Features).
+The effect of this pragma is to output a warning message on a reference to an entity thus marked that the subprogram is obsolescent if the appropriate warning option in the compiler is activated.
+If the Message parameter is present, then a second warning message is given containing this text.
+In addition, a reference to the entity is considered to be a violation of pragma Restrictions (No_Obsolescent_Features).

-If the optional third parameter is present (which must be exactly the identifier Ada_05, no other argument is allowed), then the indication of obsolescence applies only when compiling in Ada 2005 mode.
-This is primarily intended for dealing with the situations in the predefined library where subprograms or packages have become defined as obsolescent in Ada 2005 (e.g. in Ada.Characters.Handling), but may be used anywhere.
+If the Version parameter is present (which must be exactly the identifier Ada_05, no other argument is allowed), then the indication of obsolescence applies only when compiling in Ada 2005 mode.
+This is primarily intended for dealing with the situations in the predefined library where subprograms or packages have become defined as obsolescent in Ada 2005 (e.g., in Ada.Characters.Handling), but may be used anywhere.

 The following examples show typical uses of this pragma: